-MAKING OUR MONEY WORK HARDER THROUGH EFFICIENT USE OF RESOURCES ACROSS OUR BUSINESS
+MAKING OUR MONEY WORK HARD THROUGH EFFICIENT USE OF RESOURCES ACROSS OUR BUSINESS

 Currently one-fifth of the UK’s carbon emissions come from homes, so in order to achieve net zero and limit global warming, emissions from residential property must be reduced.
 As part of our Balanced Resources pillar, we carry out Whole Life Carbon assessments on all of our new schemes and continue to make great strides in reducing embodied carbon against our 2019 baseline, to ensure a 10 per cent reduction in line with our 2023 aspirations.
 Accurately forecasting and monitoring Whole Life Carbon with greater transparency through supplier Environmental Product Declarations will continue to be a challenge for the sector going forward.

 41% reduction in our site CO2 e intensity (2021: 6.3%)

 99% of waste diverted from landfill (2021: 97%)

 16% reduction of water in new homes (2021: 16%)

 As part of our net zero aspirations, it is important that we mitigate our on-site construction carbon impacts.
 Our approach is to connect to the grid at the earliest opportunity and we are also trialling battery operated technology on our Capital Interchange Way scheme to minimise the need for diesel generators on-site.Kris Martin, Senior Construction Manager, BLL Champion

 Reducing the energy consumption and carbon footprint of Telford Homes, in line with a net zero business strategy.